wp-plugins/wp-retina-2x/readme.txt

 * Fix: the recommended resolution shown wasn't the most adequate one.
 * Fix: in a few cases, the .htaccess wasn't properly generated.
 * Fix: files were renamed to avoid conflicts.
+* Fix: there was sometimes an issue with vertical images.
 * Added: paging for the Retina Dashboard.
 * Added: 'Generate for all files' handles and shows if there are errors.